apos37/admin-help-docs/readme.txt

 * Change the admin footer text to admin contact information or whatever you want
 * Easily import settings from another site
 * Users can reset meta box and admin list column preferences from profile page
-* Use it for reminders, too
+* Use it for notices and reminders, too!

 = Site Locations =
-* Main help page
+* Main documentation page
 * Admin bar
 * Dashboard
 * Post/page edit screen
 * Post/page admin list screen
-* All other admin pages that are listed on admin menu
+* All other pages that are listed on admin menu

 = Page Locations =
 * Contextual help (even on Gutenberg)